arunasurya/bisqtransifex/translatordocumentation.md

 - https://github.com/bisq-network/compensation/issues/240
 - https://github.com/bisq-network/compensation/issues/241

-We can start with the following range of rates and adjust them them as we get more information/feedback from the translators:
+Here is a suggest range of rates, based on input from several contributors/market rates:
 0.07 - 0.10BSQ per word for translations, 0.035 - 0.5BSQ per word for reviews.

-Apart from these rates, several factors can be considered when calculating your compensation request, such as the time you have spent translating/reviewing and the country you live in.
-If you live somewhere with high living expenses, you can ask for a higher amount.
+Several factors can be considered when calculating your compensation request, such as the time you have spent translating/reviewing and the country you live in.
+If you live somewhere with high living expenses, you can ask for a higer rate within the range.
 If a certain translation required more time, you can also take that into account.
 Please mention these details in the request if they were factored in your compensation request.

 There was a lot of [discussion](https://github.com/bisq-network/compensation/issues/96) on this topic, and there is still no consensus on the rates.
 With time, as more translators submit their requests, a more consistent compensation range for translations and reviews will arise.
 Don't forget to make a compensation request proposal in the software in that month's voting cycle.